 Concourse D

-Smoking zones: None inside.
-Exit the terminal for outdoor designated zones.
+Smoking areas: None inside.
+Exit the terminal for outdoor designated areas.
 After security: No smoking areas.

 Concourse D sits between the other two concourses and serves several carriers.
 The walk back to the terminal exit is similar to Concourse C. The central location of Concourse D means it is roughly equidistant from either end of the terminal.